ReeceKidd/HeroAPITest/README.md

 This solution uses a MongoDB database, node and express to offer various API routes related to a retail store.

 # Interpretation
 My interpretation of the problem was to create an API that allows users to get products and retreive products from both a MongoDB database and the heroAPI.
-It allows for merchants to get a summary of their own events, and offers the ability to return all events that have occured.  <br>
+It allows merchants to get a summary of their own events, and it offers them the ability to return all events that have occured.  <br>

 # Available API routes.
 <b>Events Routes</b><br>